 Yukon Gold Mashed Potatoes

-- Place potatoes, 2 teaspoons of salt and cold water to cover the potatoes in a large pot.
+- Place potatoes and 2 teaspoons of salt into a big pot, cover with cold water and bring to a boil.

 - Reduce to medium heat and continue to boil for approximately 15-17 minutes or until fork tender.

 - Heat the milk and butter in a saucepan or in a glass bowl in the microwave until warm and butter is melted.